ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Belmont chronicle._](https://chroniclingamerica.loc.gov/lccn/sn85026241/1887-09-29/ed-1/seq-4)

 #### 1887-09-29 &middot; St. Clairsville, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

- tipple.
-The nastier the draught the
-better it seems to sell.&quot; New York Evening
-Sua.

-Fifteen American Inventions.

-The fifteen great American inventions of
-world wide adoption are: 1, the cotton gin;
 2, the planing machine; 3, tbe grass mower
 and reaper; 4, &quot;be rotary printing press; 5,
 navigation by steam; 6, tbe hot air engine;